iOS 26

 On iOS 13, you can use the default photos app to toggle off the location tag before sharing the picture with others.

-- Use your Camera App to shoot your photo.
+1. Use the Camera App to take your photo.

-- Open it, and tap the Share button.
+2. Open it and tap the Share button.

 EXIF has a nifty editing function that allows you to manipulate the EXIF data from the photo library.